netliferesearch/promptfinder/README.md

 - **All Tests Passing:** 61/61 tests pass, including unit and integration tests for Cloud Functions and client logic.
 - **Strict Linting, Formatting, and Build:** Code quality is enforced with ESLint and Prettier.
 The build process is automated and tested after every update.
 - **Cloud Functions Deployment:** All functions are deployed as 2nd Gen in `europe-west1` and tested for permissions and runtime issues.

+## Accessibility & Usability

+- All navigation tabs and filter/sort controls are now accessible by keyboard and screen reader.
+- Color contrast and focus states have been improved for all interactive elements.
+- The UI is responsive and mobile-friendly.

 ---